 Punta Pajaros, Puerto Escondido

-There are tons of other Zicatela or La Punta, Puerto Escondido accommodation options – check out the map above for some additional options.
+There are tons of other Zicatela, La Punta or other Puerto Escondido accommodation options – check out the map below for some additional options.

-Puerto Escondido is a great off-the-beaten path beach town to enjoy swimming, surfing, and some real Oaxacan culture.
+Puerto Escondido is a great beach town to enjoy swimming, surfing, beautiful nature, incredible seafood and some real Oaxacan culture.

 More Oaxaca Coast Guides: